conanzhangtech/conanzhang.tech/exampleSite/content/projectfoczomni/_index.md

 ---

-## Purpose and Goals
+##### Purpose and Goals
-- **Learning**: Experiment with new technologies and enhance skills in networking, system administration, and DevOps.
+- **Self Learning**: Experiment with new technologies and enhance my skills in networking, system administration, and DevOps.
-- **Development**: Host personal projects and explore automation, containerization, and cloud technologies.
+- **Professional Development**: Host personal projects and explore virtualisation, containerisation, and integration with cloud technologies.
-- **Sharing**: Provide insights and inspiration for others interested in building their own home lab.
+- **Sharing and Exchange**: Provide and exchange insights and inspiration for others interested in building their own home lab.
 ---

 ## Hardware Overview